karanchinch10/project/README.md

 # [4.
 Visualization of Google Playstore Apps](https://github.com/ashwinshetgaonkar/Estimate-Mechanical-Properties-of-Steel-compostions)
-<strong>Google Play Store</strong> team is about to launch a new feature wherein, certain apps that are promising, are boosted in visibility.
-The boost will manifest in multiple ways including <strong>higher priority in recommendations sections</strong> (“Similar apps”,“New and updated games”).
-These will also get a boost in search results visibility.
+<strong>Google Play Store</strong> team is about to launch a new feature wherein, certain apps higher priority in recommendations sections</strong> (“Similar apps”,“New and updated games”) that are promising, are boosted in visibility also in search results visibility.
 This feature will help bring more attention to <strong>newer apps that have the potential.</strong>

 * Perform <strong>EDA, Data cleaning and Data correction on raw data</strong>
 * Done <strong>visualization</strong>by various plots to draw useful insight from data and which will help for <strong>decision making</strong> like